telerik/winforms-docs/gridview/insert-update-delete-records/tracking-changes-in-radgridview.md

 ---
 title: Tracking changes in RadGridView
 page_title: Tracking changes in RadGridView | RadGridView
-description: Tracking changes in RadGridView
+description: This article show which events you should use to detect any  changes in RadGridView.
 slug: winforms/gridview/insert/update/delete-records/tracking-changes-in-radgridview
 tags: tracking,changes,in,radgridview
 published: True